phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 285814
+#Number of Clinton Tweets: 286170
+#Number of Trump Tweets: 282106
-#Number of Cruz Tweets: 202371
+#Number of Cruz Tweets: 202740
-#Number of Sanders Tweets: 194469
+#Number of Sanders Tweets: 194672
-#Number of Rubio Tweets: 47355
+#Number of Rubio Tweets: 47412
-#Number of Carson Tweets: 14415
+#Number of Carson Tweets: 14435
 #Total Number of Tweets:
-#Number of Trump Tweets:
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---